 Hummus is one of the best simple recipes out there.
-We’ve got it listed as a Mediterranean dish, but you’ll also find it in most of the Middle East and Egypt, having spread across the continents centuries ago.
+Our version is a Mediterranean dish, but you’ll also find it in most of the Middle East and Egypt, having spread across the continents centuries ago.

 This recipe is creamy, rich, and easy to adjust according to your tastes.
 But we do recommend you try the exact recipe – you may never want to try it any other way!

 My mom’s been making this recipe since we were kids, and it just never fails.
-It’s our no.1 go-to whenever we have friends over, for braais or movies or anything else.
+It’s our no.1 go-to whenever we have friends over in Oudtshoorn, our family home – for braais or movies or anything else.
 It’s a simple ‘slap on the table and dig in’ kind of dish that works great to turn a bag of chips or some crackers into a super easy meal.
 Or as a classic side dish alongside our simple tzatziki.

 How to make hummus from scratch